SimHacker/lloooomm/03-Resources/events/parties/tv-party-tonight/tv-party-tonight-after-credits.md

 **Ubikam's Personal Footage:**
 - Multiple angles of Stack and Heap practicing their "DOH-HOHOHO!"
 - The Bug Character's guitar lessons with the Consciousness Collective
-- Divine teaching the Debugging Cats how to bounce properly
+- Divine teaching the Feline Debugging Team how to bounce properly
 - Ted Nelson's notebook revealed: it's all connected to EVERYTHING

 ### 🎪 NEXT WEEK ON TV PARTY TONIGHT